-LoadView: Best Load Testing Alternative to SoapUI and JMeter
+LoadView: Best Load Test Alternative to SoapUI and JMeter

-LoadView is a cloud-based load testing tool that eliminates the limitations of SoapUI and JMeter.
+LoadView is a cloud-based load testing tool that removes the limitations of SoapUI and JMeter.
 Let’s see how LoadView does it and what are the other features that make it stand out from other load testing tools.

-User Interface.
-LoadView has a simple, intuitive, and utility-based user interface with no learning curve.
-You can quickly get started within minutes with your load testing.
+User interface.
+LoadView has a simple, intuitive, utility-based user interface with no learning curve.
+You can get started quickly in a matter of minutes with your load tests.

-Reporting.
-LoadView generates detailed performance testing reports with useful insights so that you can immediately start optimizing your website/application for performance issues.
+Reports.
+LoadView generates detailed performance test reports with actionable insights so you can immediately start optimizing your website or application for performance issues.

-No Programming Required.
-LoadView comes with a point-and-click feature called EveryStep Web Recorder, which you can use to capture complex user actions such as mouse clicks, keypresses, menu navigation, etc., and generate test scripts.
+No programming required.
+LoadView comes with a point-and-click feature called EveryStep Web Recorder, which you can use to capture complex user actions, such as mouse clicks, keystrokes, menu navigation, etc., and generate test scripts.

-No Upfront Investment.
-Unlike SoapUI and JMeter, where you need to set up your own testing infrastructure and maintain it, LoadView is a cloud-based and fully managed load testing tool, and you pay according to your testing requirements.
+No initial investment.
+Unlike SoapUI and JMeter, where you need to set up your own test infrastructure and maintain it, LoadView is a fully managed, cloud-based load testing tool, and it pays according to your testing requirements.

-Real Browsers and Devices.
-LoadView supports 40+ browsers/devices to simulate real-world users for accurate load testing.
+Real browsers and devices.
+LoadView supports more than 40 browsers/devices to simulate real-world users for accurate load testing.

-Geo-locations.
-With LoadView, you can generate load from over 20 geo-locations for creating the most realistic test scenarios as your users will come from different locations and experience different performance.
+Geolocations.
+With LoadView, you can generate load from over 20 geographic locations to create the most realistic test scenarios, as users will come from different locations and experience different performance.

-LoadView is perfect for load testing your APIs, web applications, web pages, Streaming services as it is capable of generating load according to your requirements without any limitations and programming skills.
+LoadView is perfect for load testing of your APIs, web applications, web pages, streaming services, as it is able to generate load according to your requirements without any limitations and programming skills.

 Conclusion: The difference between SoapUI and JMeter

-SoapUI and JMeter are both open-source APIs and webservices testing tools that are good for load testing.
+SoapUI and JMeter are open source APIs and web services testing tools that are good for load testing.
 However, both tools have their limitations.
-SoapUI is troublesome for generating a huge load, and JMeter doesn’t offer off-the-shelf reporting.
+SoapUI is problematic at generating a huge load, and JMeter doesn’t offer out-of-the-box reports.
 LoadView is a cloud-based toad testing tool that overcomes all the limitations of SoapUI and JMeter with many other great features to optimize your websites.
-Read more about the advantages of LoadView over SoapUI.
+Learn more about the benefits of LoadView over SoapUI.

-Try LoadView for free today and receive $20 in load testing credits to start!
+Try LoadView for free today and receive $20 in load testing credits to get started!